-Read about our financial performance on pages 112 to 119
+Read about our financial

+performance on pages 112 to 119 of

+our integrated annual report

 Create a greener future

 We are committed to protecting nature and biodiversity, and reducing water consumption.
 We have six carbon pledges underpinned by ambitious science-based targets and a net zero transition plan.
 We generate around a quarter of our energy from bioresources and through partners.
 We are looking at how we can make the best use of our land to deliver clean energy, be that through our pledges to create woodland and restore peatland, or increasing our renewable energy generation capacity.